freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Examples

 \subsection{RDF and MSD from LAMMPS simulation}

-Here, we consider the simple problem of calculating the RDF and the MSD of a system simulated using LAMMPS \cite{Plimpton1995a}.
+Here, we consider the problem of calculating the RDF and the MSD of a system simulated using LAMMPS (version 5 Jun 2019) \cite{Plimpton1995a}.
 LAMMPS is a standard tool for particle simulation used in many fields, and it supports multiple output formats, including those used by other simulation codes (e.g., the DCD format from CHARMM \cite{Brooks2009} and the XTC format from GROMACS \cite{Berendsen1995a}).
-In this case, we demonstrate the simple case of using the output of a custom dump format in LAMMPS, which allows users to dump whatever quantities they want into a text file.
-Although the default XYZ file format lacks sufficient information to calculate an MSD, it can be easily augmented with the necessary particle image information as shown.
+In this case, we demonstrate the case of using the output of a custom dump format in LAMMPS, which allows users to dump selected quantities into a text file.
+Although the default XYZ file format lacks sufficient information to calculate an MSD, the necessary particle image information can be included as shown.

-If our trajectory was instead in a DCD file, we could modify our code above to read the input data using MDAnalysis:
+If our trajectory was stored in a DCD file, we could modify our code above to read the input data using MDAnalysis (version 0.20.1):